jjfumero/jjfumero.github.io/_pages/projects.md

 March 2016 - August 2016

-Using the Marawacc compiler framework (see below), I extended the existing OpenCL JIT compiler (Marawacc) and the Partial Evaluation (in GraalVM) to allow compiler developers automatic GPU JIT compilation and execution of the R dynamic typed language.
+Using the Marawacc compiler framework (see below), I extended the existing OpenCL JIT compiler and the Partial Evaluation (in GraalVM) to allow compiler developers automatic GPU JIT compilation and execution of the R dynamic typed language.
 This project was part of my PhD.

 This compiler is now open-source and it is available at [https://bitbucket.org/juanfumero/fastr-gpu]([https://bitbucket.org/juanfumero/fastr-gpu]).